This Code of Ethics and Business Conduct applies to all Employees.

 The principles in the Code are extremely important because they establish a minimum standard of conduct for all Employees at all levels and ensure a consistent and high standard of ethical conduct no matter where a customer, supplier or other person or entity may have contact with Magellan.
 Employees must familiarize themselves with and carefully follow these principles in their daily activities.
 All Employees must act, and must also be seen by Stakeholders to be acting, in accordance with these principles.
 Employees are also responsible for managing risk effectively and preventing losses.

 The Code is not meant to be a complete listing of business conduct and ethics covering every eventuality.
-Consequently, should an Employee be confronted with a situation where further guidance is required, the matter should be discussed with their immediate supervisor, department head, human resources department or senior management.
+Consequently, should an Employee be confronted with a situation where further guidance is required, the matter should be discussed with their immediate supervisor, department head, human resources department or divisional management.

 The Code is in addition to and does not detract from any other agreements, manuals, guidelines and policies that may also be applicable to Employees and which may deal with items also dealt with in the Code.